Game of Thrones Studio Tour, Banbridge, Co. Down

 Family (2 adults + 2 children)£57

-Tickets can be purchased in advance via the official site – Buy tickets now.
-A digital ticket is scanned on entry; you can print it or display it on your phone.
+Tickets are purchased in advance via the official site: Buy tickets now.
+A digital ticket is scanned on entry; you can display it on your phone or print it ahead of time.

-• Parking: There is no on‑site parking at the studios.
-Free parking is provided at the Game of Thrones Studio Car Park on The Boulevard, with a complimentary shuttle bus to the entrance.
-Blue‑badge spaces are available on request.
+The studios are located at The Boulevard, Banbridge, BT32 4LF.
+There is no on-site parking at the building itself.
+Free parking is provided at the dedicated Game of Thrones Studio Car Park on The Boulevard, with a complimentary shuttle bus running continuously to the entrance.
+Blue-badge spaces are available on request.

 Accessibility

-• Level access and ramps throughout the venue.
+• Level access and ramps throughout all exhibition areas

-• Audio guides in French, German, Italian and Spanish.
+• Audio guides available in French, German, Italian, and Spanish

 Food & Drink

-Two cafés operate inside the complex: the Lobby Café and the Studio Restaurant.
-Both serve light snacks, hot and cold drinks, and a more substantial menu for a midday break.
-The Seven Kingdoms Afternoon Tea and the Milk of the Dragon cocktail are available for an extra fee.
+Two dining spaces operate inside the complex: the Lobby Café and the Studio Restaurant.
+Both serve hot and cold drinks, light snacks, and full lunch menus.
+For a themed experience, the Seven Kingdoms Afternoon Tea features pastries and beverages inspired by the show’s regions, while the Milk of the Dragon cocktail is available for an additional charge.
+Dietary requirements can be accommodated with advance notice.

 Events & Seasonal Experiences